imjoseangel/sandbox/docs/terminatingpod.md

 ## Conclusion

-If you find any Kubernetes component stuck on `Termination` review if any component *finalizer* is protecting its deletion, whether for a *Pod*, *PVC* or *Namespace*.
+If you find any Kubernetes component stuck on `Termination` review if any component *finalizer* is protecting its deletion, whether for a *Pod*, *PVC*, or *Namespace*.

-A good example to remember is the instructions to uninstall the `KEDA` operator for a Kubernetes cluster [here](https://keda.sh/docs/2.9/deploy/#uninstall) where the scaledobjects can interfere in its *Namespace* deletion.
+A good example to remember is the instructions to uninstall the `KEDA` operator for a Kubernetes cluster [here](https://keda.sh/docs/2.9/deploy/#uninstall) where the scaledobjects can interfere with its *Namespace* deletion.